restarone/comfortable-mexican-sofa-docs/Home.md

 * **[[Using CMS for emails]]**

 ### Gems / Engines / Plugins
-This a list of plugins / gems / engines that add extended features to Comfortable Mexican Sofa - Comfy Gems.

-This a list of plugins / gems / engines that add extended features to Comfortable Mexican Sofa - Comfy Gems.
+This a list of plugins / gems / engines that add extended features to ComfortableMexicanSofa - Comfy Gems.

 Name  | Description | CMS Version
 ----- | ----------- | -----------